Reviews12 min read

 Is Zoho CRM GDPR compliant?

 Yes.
 Zoho offers GDPR compliance features including data processing agreements, consent management, and data portability tools.
-Worth verifying the specifics for your particular situation, but Zoho has invested seriously in compliance infrastructure over the past few years.
+Worth checking the specifics for your particular situation, but Zoho has invested seriously in compliance infrastructure over the past few years.

 Can I migrate from Salesforce or HubSpot to Zoho CRM?